-At the lowest masses, the volatile species H and H2 are outside the measurement range of the reported FIPS m/q spectrum.
-The first species to be compared is He at mass 4, for which an exospheric density of $6.0 \times 10^9 \text{ m}^{-3}$ has been determined (see review by Killen and Ip (1999)), and which is used in the model.
-The modeled He is compatible with the measured ion mass spectrum.
-If He is from solar wind implantation into the surface regolith we can calculate its exospheric density assuming that the regolith is saturated with He, i.e., the implantation rate and the release rate from the regolith are the same.
-From that assumption we get a He exospheric density at the surface of $7.27 \times 10^9 \text{ m}^{-3}$, which is in reasonable agreement with the published value and the FIPS measurement.
-This estimate considers also the accumulation of He in the hermean exosphere, similar to the noble gases in the exosphere of the Moon (Wurz, Abplanalp, Tulej, & Lammer, 2012).
+modeled He is compatible with the measured ion mass spectrum.
+If He is from solar wind implantation into the surface regolith we can calculate its exospheric density assuming that the regolith is saturated with He, that is, the implantation rate and the release rate from the regolith are the same.
+From that assumption we get a He exospheric density at the surface of $7.27 \times 10^9$ m-3, which is in reasonable agreement with the published value and the FIPS measurement.
+This estimate considers also the accumulation of He in the hermean exosphere, similar to the noble gases in the exosphere of the Moon (Wurz et al., 2012).